 we are supported by a small and great team

-Currently this team consists of our wonderful assistant Elisa Polner and Leonarda Spassova, who is doing her internship with us.
+Currently this team consists of our wonderful assistant Elisa Polner and Monja Hirscher and Stephan Jäger, who are doing their internship with us.
 Programming and electro technical support comes most of the time from Simon Laburda (DKIA).